mahavedalla/mahavedalla/docs/questions/nirodhasamapatti/whether-there-is-difference-between-one-in-the-attainment-of-cessation-and-one-asleep.md

-# Whether there is difference between one in the attainment of cessation and one asleep?
+Question: Whether there is difference between one in the attainment of cessation and one asleep?
 Answer in Brief: -
  Category: Nirodhasamāpatti
 Sutta References: -